junaid50905/learn-typescript/README.md

 names.push('junaid', 'saber')
 console.log(names); // Array [ "junaid", "saber" ]

-//we have to put only string in the names array
+//we have to put only string in the names array // If we put other data type without string then we will get error
 ```

 2